 Number of Rows

-This 14-bit field shall represent the total number of rows within the entire video frame.
+This 14-bit field (bits 18 to 31) shall represent the total number of rows within the entire video frame.
 000h shall represent a null.
 The maximum number of rows is 16383 represented by 3FFFh.

 Number of Columns

-This 14-bit field shall represent the total number of columns within the entire video frame.
+This 14-bit field (bits 4 to 17) shall represent the total number of columns within the entire video frame.
 000h shall represent a null.
 The maximum number of columns is 16383 represented by 3FFFh.

 Frame/Field Based Video